Skip to main content

 Privacy Impact Assessment (PIA)

+The PIA is a process for assessing whether appropriate privacy procedures and security controls are implemented to ensure compliance with federal privacy regulations.
 The PIA is not simply a compliance step – it guides the full analysis of a system for privacy risks and controls.
-A PIA is a process for assessing whether appropriate privacy policies, procedures, business practices, and security controls are implemented to ensure compliance with federal privacy regulations.
-PIAs are published on HHS.gov and go through a three-year review process.
+PIAs are published on CyberGeek and go through a three-year review process.

-The Office of Management and Budget Memorandum 10-23, Guidance for Agency Use of Third-Party Websites and Applications, requires that agencies assess their uses of third-party websites and applications to ensure that the use protects privacy.
-The mechanism by which agencies perform this assessment is a privacy impact assessment (PIA).
+The Office of Management and Budget Memorandum 10-23, Guidance for Agency Use of Third-Party Websites and Applications (TPWA), requires that agencies assess their uses of third-party websites and applications to ensure they are protecting user privacy.
+This means PIAs must also be done for TPWAs, although the process is different from the PIA for CMS-owned systems.

 A Privacy Threshold Analysis (PTA) is a PIA for a system that does not contain PII or only contains HHS employee information.
 PTAs remain internal to HHS and do not have to go through the three-year review process.
 A PTA may be updated based on a major change to the system.
 It is also possible that change to a system could result in a PTA then meeting the threshold to be a PIA.

-Contingency Planning provides instructions, disaster declaration criteria, and procedures to recover information systems and associated services after a disruption.
+Contingency Planning provides the procedures to recover information systems and associated services after a disruption.
 It involves cooperation with your Business Owner, your data center or hosting facility, and senior CMS leadership.
-(See CMS Risk Management Handbook Chapter 6: Contingency Planning).
+The steps and artifacts related to Contingency Planning are listed below.

 As the ISSO, you will coordinate efforts with your Business Owner to determine the business criticality of key processes.
 This effort will result in a Business Impact Analysis (BIA) which, in turn, serves as the primary requirement document for determining key recovery metrics including the Recovery Point Objective (RPO), Recovery Time Objective (RTO), Maximum Tolerable Downtime (MTD), and Work Recovery Time (WRT).